 I always had a looming fear over me that something awful might happen at any moment either at home or at school and I never trusted anyone.

-I guess I thought that if I made everything as perfect as it could be and checked and double checked that everything was in order, then my life would stay in order and everything might turn out alright.
+I guess I thought that if I made everything as perfect as it could be and checked and double-checked that everything was in order, then my life would stay in order and everything might turn out alright.

-In fact, in my adult life Obsessive-Compulsive Disorder (OCD) has replaced the bullies from my childhood, rearing its ugly head whenever I feel stressed or vulnerable.
-In fact, at times of extreme stress I have felt just like the scared child and teenager I was before, even though I am a grown 44 year old woman with quite a strong character, mind and opinions.
+In fact, in my adult life, Obsessive-Compulsive Disorder (OCD) has replaced the bullies from my childhood, rearing its ugly head whenever I feel stressed or vulnerable.
+In fact, at times of extreme stress, I have felt just like the scared child and teenager I was before, even though I am a grown 44-year-old woman with quite a strong character, mind, and opinions.

-Unfortunately, the mental scars from the past are so deeply ingrained in my mind that I still have to work at keeping my Obsessive Compulsive Disorder, anxiety and depression in check!
+Unfortunately, the mental scars from the past are so deeply ingrained in my mind that I still have to work at keeping my Obsessive Compulsive Disorder, anxiety, and depression in check!

-How do I cope living
+How do I cope living with O.C.D?

 I have done lots of reading on the subject and regularly go back to reading books about how to overcome OCD just to reiterate the strategies and methods I was taught by my therapist to keep it at a manageable level.

-I also am lucky enough to have the support of my amazing husband, and have also gained support, from other family members who previously didn’t understand the condition, but it has been hard work.
+I also am lucky enough to have the support of my amazing husband and have also gained support, from other family members who previously didn’t understand the condition, but it has been hard work.

 I have also attended an OCD support group from time to time when I feel things are starting to get on top of me again.

-Coping with my OCD
+Coping with my O.C.D. without medication:

 I was firmly against going back on them, as I had previously been on an SSRI drug called Fluoxetine (commonly known as Prozac) from the age of 18 until the age of 37, but it gave me side effects and didn’t really work for me in terms of dealing with my anxiety and OCD, it just made me feel quite flat and without any drive!